East Hampton ConnecticutA Rich History - A Bright Future

 Playscape at Memorial School built by volunteers.

-George C. Fowler, East Hampton’s first police chief and a former chairman of the board of selectmen, died at the age of 80.
+George C. Fowler, East Hampton Connecticut’s first police chief and a former chairman of the board of selectmen, died at the age of 80.

 Difficult winter with 46.5 inches of snow.
-15 inches from the “Storm of the Century” in March.
+15 inches from the “Storm of the Century” as reported by Connecticut News and Weather Channels in March.

 Schools adopted an AIDS curriculum K-12 as well as Drug and Alcohol curriculum.